mattbelland/amgit/en/04-git-server/01-chapter4.markdown

 This time git opens an editor and asks you to provide a message explaining "why this merge is necessary."
 It provides a default message which you can use.
-Apparently "because you told me to" is not an acceptable explanation.
+Apparently "because you told me to" is not sufficient.

 When you close the editor, Git reports: